danpeirce/xpress-pic18f46k42/README.pandoc.md

 ![](images/time-stamp.png)

-This branch echos characters typed in the PuTTY terminal in addition to sending them to the LCD.
+This branch echos characters typed in the PuTTY terminal in addition to sending printable characters to the LCD.

 * A '\\r' causes the LCD to switch lines and return to col 0.
 * A '\\t' clears the LCD.
+* A Ctrl + t causes the time to be displayed in the LCD and both time and date to be displayed in PuTTY.
+* A Ctrl + d causes the date to be displayed in the LCD and both time and date to be displayed in PuTTY.
+* A Ctrl + g will cause a bell tone in the terminal but be ignored by the LCD.

 ![](images/lcd-grove.jpg)